-All students are assigned an academic advisor or counselor by Academic Pathways.
+All students are assigned an academic advisor or counselor by Academic Pathways of their major during their first semester.
+You can find your assigned advisor or counselor by logging into your Starfish Account.
 You are encouraged to meet with your academic advisor or counselor to create a long-term academic plan that maps out all of your classes for graduation.
 Your academic advisor or counselor will help keep you on track as you work towards completing your degree.
 We are committed to your success and want to assist you in reaching your academic and career goals!

 Advising Appointments (30-minutes)

 Advisors and counselors are available to support you in your educational success, including the following:

 - Transfer planning and lengthy unofficial transcript evaluations